Commercial Real Estate Litigation in Arizona

 Commercial Lease Disputes

 Commercial lease disputes can affect both commercial landlords and tenants.
 Issues can range from termination and option disputes, right of first refusal disputes, complex operating expense disputes, and breach of lease.
-However, although these disputes involve both parties in this transaction, the laws dictating commercial lease disputes are incredibly complex, and having an experienced attorney is crucial.
+The laws and issues involved in commercial lease disputes are incredibly complex, and having an experienced attorney on your side is crucial.

 When you are in a commercial real estate contract and do not perform an action that the contract specifies, the other party may file an action for specific performance.
-Specific performance is a court order where the party who broke the contract is forced to comply with their duties outlined in the agreement.
-The performance remedy requires taking an objective approach to the language of the contract.
+Specific performance is where a court enters an order requiring the party who broke the contract to comply with their duties and obligations as outlined in the agreement.
+This performance remedy requires taking an objective approach to the language of the contract.
 Since the remedy requires the breaching party to perform the specific terms of the contract, it is essential to know what those terms imply.

 Boundary disputes occur when a party does not correctly confirm their property boundaries.
 This issue can occur if someone uses a practical property line instead of the legal one.
 Thus, when you purchase a property or someone buys property next to you, you should have an attorney research the legal property line to avoid any legal issues.